varl/cv/README.md

 *Description*: Phase 2 of the large redesign project which deals with problems that customers experience with the customer portal.
 Among them is the development of a new document archive client which has better usability and updated design.

+## Ny Nettbutikk (New webshop)
+### 2015-04&ndash;2015-05

+*Role*: Developer, GJEFF expert, DevOps

+*Description*: Execute user tests, implement design elements into the Gjensidige Frontend Framework (GJEFF), act as subject matter expert regarding GJEFF and ease the transition into virtual development images for developers.

+## Gjensidige Frontend Framework Improvement
+### 2015-06&ndash;2015-08

+*Role*: Frontend Tech Lead,

+*Description*: The intervention has two major goals:

+First, complete the prioritized tasks on the GJEFF JIRA board.

+Second, raise the Quality of the documentation to a level where we be proud over the documentation and use it both internally and externally with select partners in Norway, Sweden, Denmark, Baltics and Poland.

 # [HMode](http://hmode.se)
 ## Website